brentgroves/repsys/research/m_z/virtualization/hypervisor/multipass/setup_multipass_vm.md

 24.04                       noble,lts         20240622         Ubuntu 24.04 LTS
 ```

-## Decide how much ram and vcpu to use
+## Step 3: Decide how much ram and vcpu to use

 ```bash
 lscpu